difang-huang/difang-huang-old.github.io/index.md

 layout: default
 ---

-- Ph.D. student at Monash University.
-- Areas of interests are econometrics and finance.
+I am a third-year Ph.D. candidate at Monash University College.
+My research focuses on the big data analysis and financial technology.
+I will be on the job market during the 2021-2022 academic year.

 ## Publications